Looking for tips on how to find cheap accommodation in India and travel on a budget? This article is for you!

-From working on a horse farm to teaching English in a school to working as hotel staff – volunteering options are unlimited and readily available across India and the world.
+From working on a horse farm to teaching English in a school to working as a hotel staff – volunteering options are unlimited and readily available across India and the world.

-Where the deal often includes free food and free stay for your time, some places also pay you money.
+Where the deal often includes free food and a free stay for your time, some places also pay you money.